BV-BRC/BV-BRC-Docs/docroot/news/2022/20220713-bv-brc-workshop-uva.rst

               *	Viewing and interpresting the results

    3:15 pm   RNA-Seq Pipeline
-              *	Discussion of algorithm and choosing a strategy
+              *	Discussion of algorithms and choosing a strategy
               *	Uploading RNA-seq data
               *	Selecting genomes  and job submission
               *	Viewing and interpreting the results

+   4:15 pm   Install Command Line Interface (for Day 3)

    4:15 pm   Question and Answer Session and Hands on Work